 The marketability and price of natural gas which may be acquired, discovered or marketed by EastCoast will be affected by numerous factors beyond its control.
 There is currently no developed natural gas market in Tanzania and no infrastructure with which to serve potential new markets beyond that being constructed by EastCoast and Songas.
-The ability of EastCoast to market any natural gas from current or future reserves may depend upon its ability to develop natural gas markets in Tanzania and the surrounding region, obtain access to the necessary infrastructure to deliver sales gas volumes, including acquiring capacity on pipelines which deliver natural gas, uncertainties related to the delivery and proximity of its reserves to pipelines and processing facilities and extensive government regulation relating to prices, taxes, royalties, land tenure, allowable production, the export of oil and gas and many other aspects of the oil and gas business.
+The ability of EastCoast to market any natural gas from current or future reserves may depend upon its ability to develop natural gas markets in Tanzania and the surrounding region, obtain access to the necessary infrastructure to deliver sales gas volumes, including acquiring capacity on pipelines which deliver natural gas to commercial markets.
+EastCoast is also subject to market fluctuations in the prices of oil and natural gas, uncertainties related to the delivery and proximity of its reserves to pipelines and processing facilities and extensive government regulation relating to prices, taxes, royalties, land tenure, allowable production, the export of oil and gas and many other aspects of the oil and gas business.
 EastCoast is also subject to a variety of waste disposal, pollution control and similar environmental laws.